 Printer Friendly Version

 DESCRIPTIONBronchial thermoplasty is a potential treatment option for patients with severe persistent asthma.
 It consists of radiofrequency energy delivered to the distal airways with the aim of decreasing smooth muscle mass believed to be associated with airway inflammation.

 Management of asthma consists of environmental control, patient education, management of comorbidities and regular follow-up for all affected patients, as well as a stepped approach to medication treatment.
 Guidelines from the National Heart, Lung and Blood Institute (NHLBI) define 6 pharmacologic steps: step 1 for intermittent asthma, and steps 2-6 for persistent asthma.
 The preferred daily medications: step 1: short-acting beta-agonists as needed; step 2: low-dose inhaled corticosteroids (ICS); step 3: ICS and long-acting beta-agonists (LABA) or medium-dose ICS; step 4: medium dose ICS and LABA; step 5: high-dose ICS and LABA; and, step 6: high-dose ICS and LABA, and oral corticosteroids.

-Bronchial thermoplasty procedures are preformed on an outpatient basis and last approximately one hour each.
+Bronchial thermoplasty procedures are preformed on an outpatient basis, and each session lasts approximately one hour.
 During the procedure, a standard flexible bronchoscope is placed through the patient’s mouth or nose into the most distal targeted airway and a catheter is inserted into the working channel of the bronchoscope.
-After placement, the electrode array in the top of the catheter is expanded and radiofrequency energy is delivered from a proprietary controller and used to heat tissue to 65 degrees Centigrade over a 5 mm area.
+After placement, the electrode array in the top of the catheter is expanded, and radiofrequency energy is delivered from a proprietary controller and used to heat tissue to 65 degrees Centigrade over a 5 mm area.
 The positioning of the catheter and application of thermal energy is repeated several times in contiguous areas along the accessible length of the airway.
 At the end of the treatment session, the catheter and bronchoscope are removed.
 A course of treatment consists of 3 separate procedures in different regions of the lung scheduled about 3 weeks apart.